A Discrete-event-based Simulator for Distributed Deep Learning: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper, we presented the sim4DEL framework that simplifies the usage of deep learning to solve simulation problems.
-This is achieved by interconnecting the deep learning module with the network simulation module.
-As the framework is generic, the community can use it in a variety of distributed deep learning on edge network nodes.
-This paper also shows the specific details of building a simulation of an edge learning on the simulation framework.
-The edge deep learning simulation framework can build a deep learning environment similar to the real TCP/IP edge network and simulate the data transmission, caching, and model training, providing a prerequisite for edge intelligent simulation.

-For the future, we plan to include more types of neural network models, which can be used to benchmark different AI techniques.
+In this paper, we presented a discrete event simulator, sim4DistrDL, which simplifies the simulation of deep learning in a distributed environment.
+Its design is achieved by interconnecting the deep learning module with the network simulation module.
+In addition, we provide its implementation details of model implementation and deployment.
+As the framework is generic, the source code has been provided, and the community can use it in a variety of distributed deep learning in the edge network.
+Providing a prerequisite for the configuration of distributed intelligent applications, a sim4DistrDL-based simulation can give a learning environment similar to that in the real TCP/IP network, including data transmission, caching, and model training.
+In the near future, we plan to include more support to types of neural network models.